rehierl/node-tree-outliner/2-tree-of-nodes/2-5-tree-hierarchy-of-sets.md

   is sub-ordinate to the inner set of its parent node.

-Note that, even though both sets have different defining nodes, the outer set of a child is identical to the inner set of its parent, if (and only if) the parent has no other child.
+Note that, even though both sets have different defining nodes, the outer set of a child is identical to the inner set of its parent, if the parent has no other child.

-* Both sets of a node are a subsets to any set of any of the node's ancestors.
+* Both sets of a node are subsets to any set of any of the node's ancestors.
 * None of those sets contains a node that an ancestor set does not contain.
 * The inner set of a node is the union of the outer sets of its child nodes.